 Cromwell manages its own property assets, as well as retail and listed Funds Under Management (FUM).
 Cromwell has disclosed its sustainability performance since the issuance of its first sustainability report ten years ago, reporting annually in accordance with the Global Reporting Initiative (GRI).
 In addition, Cromwell has submitted to the DJSI for the last three years.

 Performance is measured against seven major aspects including risks, opportunities, policy, disclosure and performance indicators.
-Targets and results are published in Cromwell’s annual Sustainability Report and the GRESB scorecard is publicly available.
+Targets and results are published in Cromwell’s annual Sustainability Report.

-Cromwell’s target is to report on 100% of all directly owned assets or FUM of which we have direct operational control.
-In addition, in 2017, Cromwell reported on 99% of all Australian assets regardless of where control was vested, and continues to focus on improving participation in Europe.
+In 2017, Cromwell reported on all Australian assets regardless of where control was vested, and continues to focus on improving participation in Europe.

 Direct owned property emissions and targets

-The boundary for Cromwell’s sustainability reporting is set out in accordance with GRI.
+The boundary for Cromwell’s sustainability reporting is set out in accordance with the GRI standard.
 Each year a breakdown is provided on the distribution of the portfolio between direct property and funds under management.
 In addition, details are provided on the split between properties where Cromwell has operational control and where the operational control rests with the tenant directly.

 Cromwell has a longstanding target to achieve an area weighted 5-Star Energy and 4-Star Water rating.
 In 2018, Cromwell reported an average NABERS area weighted performance for its directly owned properties for which we have operational control as 4.5-Stars Energy (base building), 5-Stars Energy (whole building rating), 2 and 3.8-Stars NABERS Water.